Welcome to our fundraising page, and thank you for supporting the McGill Classics Play! You can donate here.

 - In the last eleven years, over 300 students have gained valuable experience participating in the McGill Classics Play (translating, directing, acting, writing music, playing music, designing and making costumes, doing make-up, designing lighting, tech directing, stage managing, managing publicity and marketing, and keeping the books).
 These students are undergraduates and graduates, and have come from faculties across McGill- we have also had students from UdeM and Concordia participate.

 - Any university student who wants to participate can; anyone who auditions is cast.

 - The McGill Classics Play hires local artists to participate in and enhance our shows- we believe that we can learn from each other through engaging ancient texts.
-Past artistic collaborations have been with musicians, composers, comedians, mask actors- this year we'll be teaming up with local dance troupes.
+Past artistic collaborations have been with musicians, composers, comedians, mask actors and local dance troupes.